Hyperemesis gravidarum: Infant

+The effects of HG on the fetus are mainly due to electrolyte imbalances caused by HG in the mother.
+Women with severe hyperemesis who gain less than 7 kg during pregnancy tend have newborns with lower birth weight or are smaller for gestational age.
+They also tend to give birth before 37 weeks gestation.

+In contrast, infants of women with hyperemesis who have a pregnancy weight gain of more than 7 kg appear similar to infants from uncomplicated pregnancies.
+There is no significant difference in the neonatal death rate in infants born to mothers with HG compared to infants born to mothers who do not have HG.
+Children born to mothers with undertreated HG have a fourfold increase in neurobehavioral diagnoses.

 Causes

-There are numerous theories regarding the cause of HG, but the cause remains controversial.
-It is thought that HG is due to a combination of factors which may vary between women and include genetics.
+Though the exact cause of HG is unknown, there are numerous theories.
+It is thought that HG is caused by a combination of factors, many of which may vary between women, some of which include a genetic predisposition.
 Women with family members who had HG are more likely to develop the disease.

 One factor is an adverse reaction to the hormonal changes of pregnancy, in particular, elevated levels of beta human chorionic gonadotropin (β-hCG).
 This theory would also explain why hyperemesis gravidarum is most frequently encountered in the first trimester (often around 8–12 weeks of gestation), as β-hCG levels are highest at that time and decline afterward.
 Another postulated cause of HG is an increase in maternal levels of estrogens (decreasing intestinal motility and gastric emptying leading to nausea/vomiting).

-More recently, another cause of HG was discovered: "Evidence suggests abnormal levels of the hormone GDF15 are associated with HG.
-The validation of a second risk variant, rs1054221, provides further support for GDF15's role in the etiology of HG.
-Additionally, maternal genes appear to play a more significant role than paternal DNA in contributing to the severity of NVP."

 Pathophysiology

-Although the pathophysiology of HG is poorly understood, the most commonly accepted theory suggests that levels of β-hCG are associated with it.
+Although the pathophysiology of HG is unclear, one of the most commonly accepted theories suggests that levels of β-hCG are associated with it.
 Leptin, a hormone that inhibits hunger, may also play a role.

 Possible pathophysiological processes involved are summarized in the following table:

 Diagnosis

 Hyperemesis gravidarum is considered a diagnosis of exclusion.
-HG can be associated with serious problems in the mother or baby, such as Wernicke's encephalopathy, coagulopathy and peripheral neuropathy.
+Criteria for diagnosing HG in a patient generally includes vomiting that results in significant dehydration and weight loss (at least 5% of the patients pre-pregnancy weight).
+Urinalysis is usually performed and blood samples may be taken to check for ketonuria, electrolyte imbalances, and complete blood counts, all of which could indicate HG or prompt an alternative diagnosis.

 Women experiencing hyperemesis gravidarum often are dehydrated and lose weight despite efforts to eat.
-The onset of the nausea and vomiting in hyperemesis gravidarum is typically before the 20th week of pregnancy.
+Similar to the onset of standard bouts of morning sickness, the nausea and vomiting with hyperemesis typically starts between 5 and 6 weeks into pregnancy.